 - Tell someone else your goal.
 Having a cheering squad can do wonders for keeping you motivated!
 Maybe a family member, a co-worker, or a friend.

 - Put it on your phone.
 Set your wallpaper to remind you.
-Put reminders in your calendar.
-We look at our phones constantly (for better or worse) and that reminder could be that one thing you need to stay motivated and focused on your goal.
+Put reminders on your calendar.
+We look at our phones regularly (for better or worse), and that reminder could be that one thing you need to stay motivated and focused on your goal.

-Remember to be SMART while setting goals and the sky’s the limit with what can be accomplished!!
+Remember to be SMART while setting goals, and the sky’s the limit!!